Preparing to come to Wits

 - Apply for the Study Visa.
 When collecting your Study Visa, check the date of issue and expiry.
 Ensure that the visa is issued for the University of the Witwatersrand, Johannesburg or any of its variations

-- Apply for South African Medical Aid Cover with a registered South African Medical Aid Provider until 31 December (Refer to Medical Aid section under "Applying to Wits")
+- Apply for South African Medical Aid Cover with a registered South African Medical Aid Provider until 31 December (Refer to Medical Aid section under "Immigration Information")

-- Make travel arrangements to come to South Africa
+- Make travel arrangements to come to travel to South Africa

 - Arrange for funds for fees and living expenses.
 The FOREX payment for the tuition fees, related costs and on-campus accommodation (if applicable) must be done in advance

 - Pack a set of clothing in your hand luggage

 - Arrange for a shuttle transfer to Wits University or place of residence

 - Undergraduate students should bring their Original School Leaving Certificates and /or Tertiary Qualifications for Matriculation Exemption